-If Tugu Lombok restaurant catered for one’s body from the inside, Tugu Lombok spa did the same from the outside.
+If Tugu Lombok restaurant catered to one’s body from the inside, Tugu Lombok Spa did the same from the outside.

 Hening Swarga Spa (literally meaning ‘Heavenly Silence Spa’) was set in a century-old Hindu temple.
 Its front side open to the Indian Ocean breeze technically made it open-air.

 A large and luxurious bathtub dominated the central space, with a large massage table on each side.

 If one wanted to make it a truly romantic day experience, the rooftop of the temple was a cozy place for dinner for two!

 The spa treatments engaged local organic herbs and spices.
 Flowers in use are considered sacred and incense – a gift of Shiva himself.